eman2017-code/tripPlanner/README.md

 		* User can add other people to the group
 		 * This can be done by finding a user by their username(or unique object ID) and adding them to the array that contains just your group members
-		* User who created the group will be a moderator *Additional users can be made moderators if desired
+		* User who created the group will be a moderator *Additional users can be made moderators if desired by original moderator
-		* User can select destination for group
+		* User will select destination for group
 		* User and all the other members of the group will be able to add to the list
 			* Things to Do
 				*Tasks and Attractions that need to be completed so they can be eventually added to the intinerary